Bxbc/Computer-vision/README.md

-# assignments
-Some IT assignments in UNSW
+Some interesting problems I faced in study